EricsonMangubat/EricsonMangubat/README.md

 - 👋 Hi, I’m @EricsonMangubat
-- 👀 I’m interested in C or C++ language
+- 👀 I’m completing my Data Analytics Capstone Project.
-- 🌱 I’m currently learning CS50 Understanding Technology
+- 🌱 I’m still learning how to use R in github.
-- 💞️ I’m looking to collaborate on C++ programming
+- 💞️ After this, I will continue studying Web Development at FreeCodeCamp.
 - 📫 How to reach me: ecmangubat@gmail.com

 <!---